pyvideo/steve/README.rst

 Summary
 =======

+`richard <https://github.com/willkg/richard>`_ is a video index site.
+It has a very basic admin interface for adding videos by hand one-by-one.
+This gets very tedious when adding all the videos for a conference.

-steve is a command line utility for downloading information for a conference, downloading all the metadata for the videos, and making it easier to transform the data, fix it and make it better.
+`steve <https://github.com/willkg/steve>`_ is a command line utility for downloading information for a conference, downloading all the metadata for the videos, and making it easier to transform the data, fix it and make it better.

-It's designed to use with richard.
-It uses richard's API for pulling/pushing data.
+richard and steve go together like peanut butter and jelly.
+You could use one without the other, but it's daft. steve uses richard's API for pulling/pushing video data.

 It solves this use case: